SingleAccretion/Dotnet-Runtime.Dev/README.md

 #### `send-diffs.ps1` - commit diffs to a dedicated repository

-Under the `diffs` directory, there is a `diffs-repository` directory, which is inteded to be used in conjuction with this script to store diffs in as a `git`-based database.
+Under `diffs`, there is a `diffs-repository` directory, which is inteded to be used in conjuction with this script to store diffs in a `git`-based database.
 While SPMI in CI has mostly eliminated the need for this, it is still occasionally useful, especially when the volume of diffs is too large for CI to handle.

-Before using this, `diffs-repository` must be initialized as a valid `git` reposity and connected to some default remote.
+Before using this, `diffs-repository` must be initialized as a valid `git` repository and connected to some default remote.

 Parameters:
 1) `-prIndex`: number of the pull request for which the diffs are being commited.